 The Precious Metals I Use

 Let’s start off with the metals I use; I initially began using recycled gold or silver but I recognise that whilst recycled gold and silver isn’t detrimental to the environment or to people, it doesn’t bring any positivity either, it doesn’t make a contribution to making the jewellery process better.
-So I embarked on signing a license with Fairmined Gold to make my ethical jewellery.
+So I embarked on signing a license with Fairmined Gold to make my ethical jewellery both in my collection and my bespoke jewellery.
 We also have access to make things with Fair Trade Gold but we prefer to use Fair Mined Gold.

 The reason behind this is that it for focuses solely on gold (and silver) and improving that supply chain.
 Fairtrade covers a multitude of materials you would have probably heard of like sugar, bananas, cotton etc but fundamentally both practices are very similar in their outcomes.
 They both try to improve the mining process with artisanal miners to minimise damage to the environment, both companies give a fair price for the gold that is mined by the artisanal miners, they both also contribute to a better infrastructure, education system and general well-being of the communities of the artisanal miners.
 Generally speaking the the communities of the miners lie in third world countries.
 The mine that provides our Fair Mined Gold is from La Coquita in Columbia.
 At present we are in the process of transferring all of our collections over to use Fair Mined gold however not all jewellery components are easily obtainable in these materials for example chain of which unless you buy in bulk and spend a fortune (origin31 is a small company so this is not currently feaseable), the chains aren’t available in a variety of designs either, it’s very restrictive which is why we currently use recycled gold for our jewellery chains.